 If you’re in the market to book a keynote speaker, you might be feeling overwhelmed.
 Who should you hire?
 How do you get in touch with that big-name keynote speaker you want?
 How do you know if the speaker is any good?
 Or maybe you’re wondering what is considered normal for fees, travel costs, and audiovisual requirements?

 The keynote speaking market can be confusing.
 There’s no central database of all available speakers.
 Fee transparency is minimal.
-And there are many groups who represent speakers: speaker bureaus, talent agencies, and publishing houses.
+And there are many groups that represent speakers: speakers bureaus, talent agencies, and publishing houses.
 Not to mention the thousands of individual speaker websites you can find all over the web.

 What is a speakers bureau?